Code-Institute-Submissions/marco-deb/README.md

 ### Features Left to Implement

 - A blog.
 The purpose for the blog is content marketing and brand awareness.
-- The option to choose languages.
+- The option to choose languages so that it can reach more people.

 ## Technologies Used